-4. If UDR consumer is UDM, the UDM finds UDM consumers' callbackUri for data restoration locally or in UDM consumers' NF profiles through querying NRF (based on the UDM consumer's NF Instance ID and optionally the target PLMN-ID in case the UDM consumer is on a different PLMN which are stored in step1 when creating subscription), and forward the notification to UDM consumers.
+4. If UDR consumer is UDM, the UDM forwards the notification to UDM consumers.
+The UDM finds callbackUri for data restoration for UDM consumers within its PLMN in UDM consumers' NF profiles through querying NRF.
+Optionally, UDM may find callbackUri for data restoration for UDM consumers (especially UDM consumers outside its PLMN) if provided by the UDM consumer during UDM consumer registration in UDM and locally stored in UDM in step1.

-5. When an NF, which is a UDR consumer or a UDM consumer and not UDM, finds that the temporary data identifier(s) in the notification matches a profile in the NF, and that the last synchronization time of the profile falls into the impacted period in the notification, then the NF judges that the profile requires re-synchronization.
-If the NF is AMF, SMF or SMSF, the NF starts re-synchronization by sending Nudm_UECM_Registration request containing the stored registration time.
-If the NF is AUSF, the NF starts re-synchronization by sending Nudm_UEAuthentication_ResultConfirmation request containing the stored timestamp of authentication.
+5. When a UDR consumer other than UDM (e.g. PCF, NEF) or a UDM consumer (e.g. AMF, SMF, SMSF), finds that a stored profile is affected by the potential loss or corruption of data, and that the last synchronization time of the profile falls into the impacted period in the notification, then the NF judges that the profile requires re-synchronization.

+UDM consumers that register in UDM, start re-synchronization by sending Nudm_UECM_Registration request containing the stored last synchronization time, and an flag ("udrRestartInd") indicating that the registration is due to a re-synchronization event, for each impacted UE.
+AUSF starts re-synchronization by sending Nudm_UEAuthentication_ResultConfirmation request containing the stored last synchronization time of the authentication for each impacted UE.
+NEF starts re-synchronization by sending Nudm_EE_ModifySubscription request containing the stored last synchronization time of the subscription request for each impacted UE and subscribed event.

-6. The NF locally adjusts invocation timing of each of those procedures, in order not to cause congestion in the system.
+6. The UDR consumers and UDM consumers locally adjusts invocation timing of each of those procedures, in order not to cause congestion in the system.
 The NF invokes necessary procedures.

+UDM consumers select a UDM instance to send the re-synchronization signalling as defined in 3GPP TS 23.501 [9].
+This is, the UDM consumer may not send the re-synchronization signalling to the UDM instance from which the UDM consumer received the notification.

-7. If UDM receives Nudm_UECM_Registration request containing a registration time and the UDM sends a corresponding request to UDR, the UDR overwrites the related profile in the UDR only if the registration time that AMF, SMF or SMSF sends is not in the past compared to the one already stored.
+7. If UDM receives Nudm_UECM_Registration request containing the "udrRestartInd" flag, the UDM determines, based on the received lastSynchronizationTime and the registrationTime of the related profile stored in UDR, if any, whether the existing profile in UDR needs to be replaced (i.e. the UDM shall only replace it if the lastSynchronization time is not older than the stored registration time); then the UDM sends a corresponding request to UDR, if needed, and the UDR overwrites the related profile in the UDR or creates it if not available.
+If the UDM replaces or creates the related profile in UDR, the UDM sets the registration time to the value of the lastSynchronizationTime.

-If UDM receives Nudm_UEAuthentication_ResultConfirmation request containing a timestamp of authentication and the UDM sends a corresponding request to UDR, the UDR overwrites the related profile in the UDR only if the timestamp of authentication that AUSF sends is not older than the one already stored.
+If UDM receives Nudm_UEAuthentication_ResultConfirmation request the UDM sends a corresponding request to UDR, the UDR overwrites the related profile in the UDR or creates it if not available in UDR.